AZ (rapper): Early life

-AZ was born in Bedford–Stuyvesant, Brooklyn to an African-American mother and Dominican father.
+AZ was born in Bedford–Stuyvesant, Brooklyn to an African-American mother and an Afro-Dominican father.
 He grew up in East New York, Brooklyn, with his mother and sister.

 AZ started writing rap lyrics when he was 12 years old.
 He attended Eli Whitney High School, with fellow Brooklyn rapper Jay-Z, until the vocational school closed down in the late 1980s.